IAudioDeviceManager

 followSystemRecordingDevice

-Sets the audio recording device used by the SDK to follow the system default audio recording device.
+Sets whether the SDK's recording device follows the system default recording device.

 abstract followSystemRecordingDevice(enable: boolean): number;